broadinstitute/tensorqtl/README.md

 ```

 #### *cis*-QTL mapping: interactions
-Instead of mapping the standard linear model (p ~ g), this mode includes an interaction term (p ~ g + i + gi) and returns full summary statistics for the model.
-The interaction term is a tab-delimited text file or `pd.Series` mapping sample ID to interaction value.
-With the `run_eigenmt=True` option, [eigenMT](https://www.cell.com/ajhg/fulltext/S0002-9297(15)00492-9)-adjusted p-values are computed.
+Instead of mapping the standard linear model (p ~ g), this mode includes an interaction terms.
+The formula can be specified as a 'R-style' using the patsy Python interface ([patsy](https://patsy.readthedocs.io/en/latest/) for more information): `p ~ g + term - 1`.
+In this case -1, removes the intercept.

 In Python:
 ```
 res_full = cis.map_nominal_interactions(genotype_df, variant_df, phenotype_df, phenotype_pos_df,